currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

-obstacle(noun) (We can overcome any obstacle if we do not give up., Obstacles on the track can cause an obstruction., They have successfully overcome the last obstacle., If she wants to attend the class, the cost should not be an obstacle.) ::: Hindernis, Hürde, Hinderungsgrund protein(noun) (I ingest a lot of protein and carbohydrates.) ::: Protein, Eiweiß, Eiweißstoff Protein(noun) (Ich nehme viel Protein und Kohlenhydrate auf.) ::: protein
+obstacle(noun) (We can overcome any obstacle if we do not give up., Obstacles on the track can cause an obstruction., They have successfully overcome the last obstacle., If she wants to attend the class, the cost should not be an obstacle.) ::: Hindernis, Hürde, Hinderungsgrund protein(noun) (I ingest a lot of protein and carbohydrates.) ::: Protein, Eiweiß, Eiweißstoff Protein(noun) (Ich nehme viel Protein und Kohlenhydrate auf.) ::: protein ruling(noun) (The judge announced that she will issue a ruling tomorrow., The ruling applied to all companies, whether large or small.) ::: Entscheidung, Urteil, Regelung ruling(adjective) (The ruling party won the election again.) ::: regierend, herrschend, beherrschend illusion(noun) (The magician was a master of deception and illusion.) ::: Illusion, Täuschung, Wahn Illusion(noun) (Der Zauberkünstler war ein Meister der Täuschung und Illusion.) ::: illusion, delusion, mirage ranking(noun) (My name was in third place in the ranking., The ranking of the candidates took several hours.) ::: Rangliste, Einstufung, Ranking ranking(present participle) () ::: reihend, rangierend to rank(verb) (She ranks among the best scientists in the world., The project manager ranked the offers according to price.) ::: zählen, einordnen, rangieren invasion(noun) () ::: Invasion, Einmarsch, Überfall Invasion(noun) () ::: invasion index(noun) (I took a look at the index before buying the stocks., Every library has a bibliographic index., The chapter numbers are listed in the index.) ::: Index, Zeigefinger, Verzeichnis to index(verb) (I index all my documents in order to find them more easily.) ::: indizieren, erschließen, indexieren Index(noun) (Ich sah mir den Index an, bevor ich die Aktien kaufte.) ::: index, subscript, subindex suspicious(adjective) (I heard suspicious noises in the attic., The investigator gave me a suspicious look.) ::: verdächtig, misstrauisch, argwöhnisch governor(noun) (The governor of my home state was elected by a vast majority.) ::: Gouverneur, Statthalter, Landeshauptmann spare(noun) (I have bought spares for the repair of my car., He lost his key, but luckily he had a spare.) ::: Ersatzteil, Ersatz, Reserve to spare(verb) (Luckily, the butcher spared me a detailed description of his work., I will give you the money I can spare., Fortunately, my son was spared from the sickness.) ::: ersparen, erübrigen, verschonen spare(adjective) (There are still a few spare seats on the plane., I gave my spare money to my sister because I did not need it.) ::: frei, übrig, sparsam graphic(noun) (The process is illustrated in the graphic below.) ::: Grafik, Graphik, Abbildung graphic(adjective) (The graphic design of the game is very complex., A chart is a graphic representation of numbers.) ::: grafisch, graphisch, zeichnerisch firm(noun) (My brother runs a successful firm., The firm was taken over by a large group.) ::: Firma, Unternehmen, Betrieb firm(adjective) (The material is rigid and firm., Our company values trust as a firm basis for business., He is firm with his children.) ::: fest, solide, streng
+Firmen(noun) (Viele Firmen haben ihren Hauptsitz in New York., Manche Firmen liefern ihre Ware mit der Post.) ::: companies, firms, businesses fare(noun) (Before taking the bus, the tourist wanted to know the fare.) ::: Preis, Fahrpreis, Tarif to fare(verb) () ::: ergehen, gehen, laufen lyric(noun) () ::: Lyrik lyric(adjective) () ::: lyrisch, gefühlvoll determination(noun) (The determination of the best strategy will take place tomorrow., The decision was made with fierce determination.) ::: Festlegung, Entschlossenheit, Bestimmung to determine(verb) (It is difficult to determine the cause of the problem., The rotor power determines the helicopter's lift., The computer system will determine the overall cost of the project., The examiner determines whether I have passed the driving test., The engineer has determined the cause of the system failure., In our meeting, we will determine the next steps of the project., Sometimes it is difficult to determine the impact of weather phenomena., At the meeting, we determined what the next project will be., The detective determined the whereabouts of the suspect.) ::: bestimmen, berechnen, ermitteln senator(noun) (The senators are trying to amend some laws.) ::: Senator, Senatorin Senator(noun) (Die Senatoren versuchen, einige Gesetze zu ändern.) ::: senator casual(adjective) (I wear casual clothes outside the office., This is an informal event; you can wear casual clothing., I like parties with a casual atmosphere., I made a casual remark about the weather., I like the casual feel of beach parties., To a casual observer, the scene might appear normal., I prefer simple and casual clothing.) ::: lässig, leger, zwanglos casual(noun) () ::: Trotteur monthly(adjective) (Thanks to a promotion, my monthly income has increased., Each member of the club pays a monthly fee.) ::: monatlich, allmonatlich monthly(adverb) () ::: monatsweise, einmal im Monat, einmal pro Monat a month(adverb) (He goes grocery shopping a few times a month.) ::: monatlich to insist(verb) (The woman did not give up and insisted on her rights.) ::: pochen, insistieren reflection(noun) (The article offers an interesting reflection on the current situation., She accepted the offer after a short reflection., The pond is so calm you can see your reflection., The reflection of the sunlight on the water is beautiful.) ::: Reflexion, Überlegung, Spiegelbild to forbid(verb) (The hotel management has forbidden smoking at the pool., The art gallery forbids flash photography.) ::: untersagen, verbieten, verhindern